Tributes to Grenfell victims to open inquiry

 It will be screened at Notting Hill Community Church, close to the Grenfell Tower site, where affected people can watch it together.

+He said he was afraid the inquiry might be too much for one man, referring to chairman Sir Martin Moore-Bick.

+"All that weight is on Sir Martin's shoulders - it's a huge responsibility.
+He needs more support," he said.

-Michael Mansfield QC, who is representing 11 firms, asked the inquiry chairman, Sir Martin Moore-Bick, to consider looking at toxicity.
+Michael Mansfield QC, who is representing 11 firms, asked the inquiry chairman to consider looking at toxicity.

 Five people have been treated in hospital for cyanide poisoning in the wake of the fire, he told the hearing.